angular/angular/aio/content/marketing/analytics.md

 *   Node and Angular CLI version \(local version only\).
 *   How long each command took to initialize and execute.
 *   Command name that was run.
-*   For Schematics commands \(add, generate, new and update\), a list of selected flags.
+*   For Schematics commands \(add, generate and new\), the schematic collection and name and a list of selected flags.
-*   For build commands \(build, serve\), the number and size of bundles \(initial and lazy\), compilation units, the time it took to build and rebuild, and basic Angular-specific API usage.
+*   For build commands \(build, serve\), the builder name, the number and size of bundles \(initial and lazy\), compilation units, the time it took to build and rebuild, and basic Angular-specific API usage.
 *   Error code of exceptions and crash data.
 No stack trace is collected.

 Only Angular owned and developed schematics and builders are reported.